_images/pvlib_logo_horiz.png

 pvlib python is a community developed toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib python is to provide open, reliable, interoperable, and benchmark implementations of PV system models.

-The source code for pvlib python is hosted on github.
+The source code for pvlib python is hosted on GitHub.
 Please see the Installation page for installation help.

 The pvlib python GitHub wiki has a Projects and publications that use pvlib python page for inspiration and listing of your application.